tredontho/purescript-book/text/chapter9.md

 ## Conclusion

-In this chapter we covered asynchronous effects and learned how to:
+In this chapter, we covered asynchronous effects and learned how to:

 - Run asynchronous code in the `Aff` monad with the `aff` library.
 - Make HTTP requests asynchronously with the `affjax` library.